Division with Remainders

 Caution: Can be addictive!

-Online subscription to all six products: £195 p.a
+Online subscription to all six products: from £195 p.a

 In BondBuilder's first three data sets numbers are represented as patterned images of dots from 1 to 6 which can soon be recognised immediately without counting - this is called subitising.
 When these images are combined, pupils are encouraged to count on from the larger number rather than count all the dots.